mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ```

 The shortName to use in your .xml file is `ویکیپیڈیا (ur)`.
 Copying and pasting RTL languages is particularly tricky.

-#### Yahoo

-Unlike Wikipedia, never copy the file from en-US, since Yahoo is the default and has different parameters.
-When copying the file from another locale, make sure that the domain is the one you want.
-For example there’s https://es.search.yahoo.com but also https://espanol.search.yahoo.com (es-ES versus a more generic Spanish).

 ## Creating a patch for review